 Right now is the prime time for strawberries.
 Seeing all the fresh strawberries at the local farmer’s markets got me thinking about my delicious Strawberry cake that I make.

 First known strawberry was documented in France during the 14th century.
 Wild strawberries were harvested and eventually cultivated in domestic gardens during the 18th century Europe.
-Originally consumed for medical reasons, Europeans eventually paired strawberries with cream, which incurred an appreciation explorers would share with the world.
+Originally consumed for medical reasons, Europeans eventually paired strawberries with cream, which incurred a fascination, that explorers would share with the world.

 Strawberry plants are considered a vine.
 This means the plant has “runners” which can be cut to either control the size of the plant, or produce “daughter plants,” which would propagate more fruit and more runners.
 It is best to plant new seedlings in the fall to allow for proper root development and the formation of “crowns,” while trimming early runners.
 Runners can be allowed to grow, making new roots and forming new plants which would increase fruit production.

-Plants grow best in moisture retaining soil, which is irrigated frequently.
+Plants grow best in moist soil, which is irrigated frequently.
 They require very low fertilization and plants can be kept for 3-4 years before replacing.
 Best in climates that have warm sunny days and cool nights.

 “If planted in the fall, the roots will be better established for summer harvest.
 They can be planted in the spring but will require much more stringent attention, as the root system will be very vulnerable,” says horticultural expert Doug Johnson.